The Best Way to Communicate: Visually

 The human brain is more geared to understanding and comprehending pictorial forms of communication than written ones.
 For many millennia, people communicated via hieroglyphics, art, and images to convey messages to one another.
 This holds true to this day in our art, movies, and gestures.

 In the same way, humans are programmed to recognize patterns and understand them.
-We use them every day in a variety of ways and have done so since infanthood when we played with blocks and puzzles.
+We use them every day in various ways and have done so since infanthood when we played with blocks and puzzles.
 Our brains are engineered to navigate and understand patterns, decipher meaning from them, and apply them.

 Also referred to as data visualization, visual data is a general term that describes an effort to help people understand the significance of data by placing it in a visual context.
 Patterns, trends, and correlations that might undetected in text-based data can be exposed and recognized easier with visual data.

 Visual data isn’t a new concept.
 We’ve been creating charts and graphs since we were kids to explain concepts and to repurpose information.
-I can clearly remember making many Venn Diagrams (two interlocking circles to show how two things are the same and different) growing up for school projects.
+I can clearly remember making many Venn Diagrams as a child in school to understand concepts better and learn how to do analysis.

 Using visual data in business isn’t a new concept either, but it is one that is growing as we’re expanding the ways we gather data from our business.
 The use of visual data is really about taking your big data and converting it to smart data.